 Integrase Strand Transfer Inhibitor Treatment-Emergent Resistance

-Resistance to one or more background drugs in the dolutegravir twice-daily regimen also emerged in 30% (12/40) of the subjects in the Week 24 resistance analysis set.
+Resistance to one or more background drugs in the dolutegravir twice-daily regimen also emerged in 49% (19 of 39) subjects in the Week 48 resistance analysis.

-In SPRING-2, 822 subjects were randomized and received at least 1 dose of either TIVICAY 50 mg once daily or raltegravir 400 mg twice daily, both in combination with fixeddose dual NRTI treatment (either abacavir sulfate and lamivudine [EPZICOM] or emtricitabine/tenofovir [TRUVADA]).
+In SPRING-2, 822 subjects were randomized and received at least 1 dose of either TIVICAY 50 mg once daily or raltegravir 400 mg twice daily, both in combination with fixed-dose dual NRTI treatment (either abacavir sulfate and lamivudine [EPZICOM] or emtricitabine/tenofovir [TRUVADA]).
 There were 808 subjects included in the efficacy and safety analyses.
-At baseline, the median age of subjects was 36 years, 13% female, 15% nonwhite, 11% had hepatitis B and/or C virus co-infection, 2% were CDC Class C (AIDS), 28% had HIV-1 RNA > 100,000 copies/mL, 48% had CD4+ cell count < 350 cells/mm³, and 39% received EPZICOM; these characteristics were similar between treatment groups.
+At baseline, the median age of subjects was 36 years, 13% female, 15% non-white, 11% had hepatitis B and/or C virus co-infection, 2% were CDC Class C (AIDS), 28% had HIV-1 RNA greater than 100,000 copies per mL, 48% had CD4+ cell count less than 350 cells per mm³, and 39% received EPZICOM; these characteristics were similar between treatment groups.

 In SINGLE, 833 subjects were randomized and received at least 1 dose of either TIVICAY 50 mg once daily with fixed-dose abacavir sulfate and lamivudine (EPZICOM) or fixed-dose efavirenz/emtricitabine/tenofovir (ATRIPLA).
-At baseline, the median age of subjects was 35 years, 16% female, 32% non-white, 7% had hepatitis C co-infection (hepatitis B virus coinfection was excluded), 4% were CDC Class C (AIDS), 32% had HIV-1 RNA > 100,000 copies/mL, and 53% had CD4+ cell count < 350 cells/mm³; these characteristics were similar between treatment groups.
+At baseline, the median age of subjects was 35 years, 16% female, 32% non-white, 7% had hepatitis C co-infection (hepatitis B virus coinfection was excluded), 4% were CDC Class C (AIDS), 32% had HIV-1 RNA greater than 100,000 copies per mL, and 53% had CD4+ cell count less than 350 cells per mm³; these characteristics were similar between treatment groups.

-Week 48 outcomes for SPRING-2 and SINGLE are provided in Table 12.
+Outcomes for SPRING-2 (Week 96 analysis) and SINGLE (Week 144 open-label phase analysis which followed the Week 96 double-blind phase) are provided in Table 13.
 Side-by-side tabulation is to simplify presentation; direct comparisons across trials should not be made due to differing trial designs.

-in SPRING-2 and SINGLE at Week 48 (Snapshot Algorithm)
+in SPRING-2 at Week 96 and SINGLE at Week 144 (Snapshot Algorithm)

 |ATRIPLA Once Daily